 - Do they do all their work in a local, U.S-based scanning lab or ship overseas?
 Sometimes they offer both, and the cheapest option is generally outsourced overseas.

 EverPresent wants to be your family memories company, and we use some of the best methods for digitizing your vintage prints.
-We pride ourselves on being able to handle formats other companies won’t like glass-plate negatives, vintage albums and scrapbooks and every slides format there is!
+We pride ourselves on being able to handle formats other companies won’t like glass-plate negatives, vintage albums and scrapbooks.
+And we can convert any format of slide to digital that you can throw at us!

 - First, your personal consultant will talk you through the photo scanning process and deliver your orders to the production staff.